Supercurrent Growth in Nonequilibrium Superconductors: Dirty superconductors

-\emph{Appendix A: Dirty superconductors---}So far, our analysis using the kinetic equation is limited to superconductors whose momentum relaxing scattering rate $\gamma_{\mathrm{i}}$ is much smaller than the critical temperature $T_{\text{c}}$, which are called clean superconductors.
+So far, our analysis using the kinetic equation is limited to superconductors whose momentum relaxing scattering rate $\gamma_{\mathrm{i}}$ is much smaller than the critical temperature $T_{\text{c}}$, which are called clean superconductors.
 For dirty superconductors where $\gamma_{\mathrm{i}} \gg T_{\text{c}}$, the superfluid density is not equal to the total carrier density even at zero temperature, but smaller than it by a ratio $\pi |\Delta|/\gamma_{\mathrm{i}}$~\cite{mattis1958theory}.
-In this case, the same supercurrent amplification should exist in nonequilibrium as long as the gap increases in time, which can either be due to a cooling process or a possible emergence of superconductivity following a pump pulse.
+In this case, the same supercurrent growth should exist in nonequilibrium as long as the gap increases in time.

-This supercurrent amplification is verified by the numerical results in Ref.~\cite{kennes17} (see Fig.~8 there) for a dirty superconductor, which considers a temporal profile of the gap $\Delta(t)$ that rises from zero and then either stays at a non-zero value or falls back to zero.
+This supercurrent growth is verified by the numerical results in Ref.~\cite{kennes17} (see Fig.~8 there) for a dirty superconductor, which considers a temporal profile of the gap $\Delta(t)$ that rises from zero and then either stays at a non-zero value or falls back to zero.
 The nonequilibrium optical conductivity was computed using Green functions with the Mattis-Bardeen approximation~\cite{mattis1958theory}.
 Furthermore, the nonequilibrium optical conductivity in the frequency domain (Fig.~15 of Ref.~\cite{kennes17}) is qualitatively similar to the Fourier transform of \equa{eq:tdtc} for the clean case.
 Crucially, the real part of the optical conductivity of the dirty nonequilibrium superconductor can turn negative, indicating an instability in the time domain.
-Again, the supercurrent amplification occurs there due to impurity scattering, which is contained implicitly in the Mattis-Bardeen approximation that completely relaxes the constraint of momentum conservation.
-Note that the pair excitation and normal carrier contributions to the current response decay quickly within time scales $1/\Delta$ and $1/\gamma_{\mathrm{i}}$, respectively.
+Again, the supercurrent growth occurs there due to impurity scattering, which is contained implicitly in the Mattis-Bardeen approximation that completely relaxes the constraint of momentum conservation.
 For frequency scales much smaller than the gap, it is enough to keep the superfluid response which yields \equa{eq:mfoc} with the superfluid density replaced by that for a Dirty superconductor: $n_{\mathrm{s}}(t)=n \pi \Delta(t)/\gamma_i $.